natehn/blog/content/posts/this-website.md

 ### The Physical Server
 Remember: there's no such thing as "the cloud."
 There are just a bunch of computers that someone else owns.
 This one, however, is owned by me.
 Following the lead of Low←Tech Magazine, I used an [Olimex Lime2](https://www.olimex.com/wiki/A20-OLinuXino-LIME2)[^board info] running on a variant of Debian (itself a distribution of [Linux](https://en.wikipedia.org/wiki/Linux_distribution)) called Armbian.
 Following Armbian's instructions, I used Balena Etcher to "flash" [the image](https://www.armbian.com/olimex-lime-2/) onto a MicroSD card.

-{{< figure src="/server.png" title="My small Olimex server sits amidst my partner's Buddha collection on a bookcase with a LiPo battery zip-tied to the top." >}}
+{{< figure src="/server.png" caption="My small Olimex server sits amidst my partner's Buddha collection on a bookcase with a LiPo battery zip-tied to the top." >}}

 [^board info]: I chose this board based on the recommendation of Low←Tech Magazine and, as they mention, because of all the advantages related to how it is powered.
 It can provide additional information and can connect directly to a LiPo battery.
 Along with the board itself, I purchased the case they make for the board and the correct power supply.
 Separately, I also purchased a 3.7V 6600mAh Lithium Ion battery pack with a JST 2-pin cable attached.
 Although they say it is a genuine JST connector, I still have trouble disconnecting it sometimes.
 Not a big deal - I  don't plan to disconnect it often.